awsdocs/amazon-efs-user-guide/doc_source/getting-started.md

 ## Related Topics<a name="gs-related-topics"></a>

 This guide also provides a walkthrough to perform a similar Getting Started exercise using AWS Command Line Interface \(AWS CLI\) commands to make the Amazon EFS API calls\.
-For more information, see [Walkthrough: Create an Amazon EFS File System and Mount It on an EC2 Instance Using the AWS CLI](wt1-getting-started.md)\.
+For more information, see [Walkthrough: Create an Amazon EFS File System and Mount It on an Amazon EC2 Instance Using the AWS CLI](wt1-getting-started.md)\.